-Ginou Choueiri, Interim Executive Director
+Ginou Choueiri, Executive Director

 Ginou Choueiri is a Lebanese born interdisciplinary artist, filmmaker and curator.
 Her artistic research, she looks at how complex and often conflicting histories can be reinterpreted, and alternative futures imagined through new forms of storytelling.
 Her creative documentary film “Rhythm of Forgetting” premiered at DocLisboa, and won several awards such as the Goldsmiths Warden’s prize, special jury mention at DokuBaku, and Best Director Award at Beirut Women’s International Film Festival.
 She has exhibited her work internationally, such as Contemporary Art Center of Barcelona (Spain), Merz Foundation (Italy), and Williamsburg Art Center (USA)..
 She completed an MA in Artist Film and Moving Image at Goldsmiths University in London was 2022 fellow at UnionDocs Collaborative Studio (NY).
 She currently lives in New York.